j-meyer-25/AStarTest/README.md

 ## Notes

 This is a test program written for a school project, and to strengthen Rust skills.
-We caution agaist using this repo for new work as it has not been rigourously tested against all edge cases.
+It may not be viable for new work due to the fixed-size limitation.
+It has not been rigorously tested.